-The Wittgenstein Centre is a collaboration between the University of Vienna, the World Population Program at IIASA, and the Vienna Institute of Demography (VID) of the Austrian Academy of Sciences (ÖAW).
+The Wittgenstein Centre is a collaboration between the World Population Program at IIASA, the Vienna Institute of Demography (VID) of the Austrian Academy of Sciences (ÖAW), and the University of Vienna.
 As of October 2019 the new Department of Demography of the University of Vienna is the main university-based pillar of the Wittgenstein Centre.

 The Wittgenstein Centre was made possible by up to now eight European Research Council (ERC) Grants and the Wittgenstein Prize 2010.
 In addition to existing staff, over a dozen researchers have been recruited from all over the world.

 Founding Director of the Centre is Professor Wolfgang Lutz from the University of Vienna, IIASA, and the VID, he is also the recipient of two ERC Advanced Grants (2008 and 2017) and Wittgenstein Prize 2010.

 Jesus Crespo Cuaresma (IIASA and WU) is Director of Economic Analysis, Alexia Fürnkranz-Prskawetz (IIASA, TU Vienna and ÖAW) Director of Research Training, Raya Muttarak (IIASA) Director of of Population, Environment and Sustainable Development, and Sergei Scherbov (IIASA and ÖAW) Director of Demographic Analysis.

 The Centre cooperates with an international team of post-doctoral and doctoral researchers.